zettsu-t/sudokusse/sudokusse.md

 It is hard-coded whether executables solve original or diagonal Sudoku puzzles to run fast.

-Its usage is same as the solver for original Sudoku.
+Its usage is the same as the solver for the original Sudoku.
 You can check whether the solutions are correct with script __solve_sudoku_x.py__.

 ```bash
 # Solve a puzzle